tristantyson/tech.tristantyson.com/_posts/2022-03-07-getting-started-with-jekyll.markdown

 ![viewDefaultJekyllSite.gif](/assets/images/JekyllBasicsInstall/viewDefaultJekyllSite.gif)

 Congratulations!
 With just a few simple commands you have created your first Jekyll website!
 Jekyll is a static site generator that works with templates and markdown files.
-To customise the site we need to understand the file structure, which I will cover in another blog.
+To customise the site we need to understand the file structure.

 ## Jekyll Site Structure

 ```